ferrous-systems/rust-training/training-slides/src/using-cargo.md

 # Cargo Dependencies and Workspaces

-# Crates
+# Crates and Packages

-* Rust libraries are called `crates`
+* Rust code is arranged into packages
-* Crates are built using `cargo`
+* A package is described by a `Cargo.toml` file
-* A crate can produce a single library and / or 1 or more executables
+* Building a package can produce a single library, and 0 or more executables
-* A single crate can contain multiple modules
-* Multiple crates can be combined into a single Cargo workspace
+    * these build artifacts are called "crates"
+    * unlike C/C++ compilers that compile code file by file, `rustc` treat all files for a crate as a single compilation unit
+* Cargo calls `rustc` to build each crate in the package.

 ## Cargo